laminba2003/blog/content/post/groovify-your-servlets-part-1.md

 {{< / highlight >}}

-We will no longer explicitly extend the HttpServlet class.
-When a script is loaded by the GroovyScriptEngine, we will use javassist, a library for dealing with Java bytecode, to extend dynamically our own derived HttpServlet class within a BytecodeProcessor instance, which is set anonymously to the Groovy CompilerConfiguration object.
+We will no longer explicitly extend the _HttpServlet_ class.
+When a script is loaded by the GroovyScriptEngine, we will use _javassist_, a library for dealing with Java bytecode, to extend dynamically our own derived _HttpServlet_ class within a BytecodeProcessor instance, which is set anonymously to the Groovy _CompilerConfiguration_ object.

 ### New Servlet Signature